Al-Khaldi: Khalidis of Jerusalem

 After the creation of the State of Israel, most Arab countries had turned into monarchies, meaning ascension into the political system was no easy task.
-Hussein al-Khalidi had managed to be appointed Prime Minister of Jordan, his cabinet was rejected multiple times however, and was forced to give up the position.
-His memoirs "An era of courtesies went on" were published by the Khalidi Library in Jerusalem.
+Hussein al-Khalidi had managed to be appointed Prime Minister of Jordan.
+His cabinet was rejected multiple times, however, and he was forced to give up the position.
+His memoirs, "An Era of Courtesies Went On", were published by the Khalidi Library in Jerusalem.
 Descendants of the Jerusalemite branch have become highly influential academics.
 Walid Khalidi is a professor of history at Oxford University.
 The nephew of Hussein al-Khalidi, Rashid Khalidi, is a professor at Columbia University and has written extensively on the Palestinian Exodus.

-The Khalidis of Jerusalem established the famous Khalidi Library near the Aqsa Mosque, which is open till this day.
+The Khalidis of Jerusalem established the famous Khalidi Library near Al-Aqsa Mosque, which is open till this day.